snhobbs/board2pdf/README.md

 ## Authors and acknowledgment

-This script is written by Albin Dennevi.
+This script is written by Albin Dennevi, with contributions from others.
 If you need to come in contact with me please use the KiCad forum as described under Support.
 But for bugs and feature requests, please add an issue in GitLab.

 Credit goes to qu1ck, the author of the [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom) plugin.
 I used the GUI of this project as a starting point when making the GUI for this project.

 ## License

 This plugin is licensed under the open-source GNU GPL license, version 3.0 or later.
 A copy of the license is included in this software, and it can also be viewed [here](https://www.gnu.org/licenses/gpl-3.0.en.html).
 This is the same license as pdfCropMargins is licensed under, personally I would've choosen a more open license.

 ## Project status